How to Make an Almond Milk Matcha LatteOriginally published on March, 4th 2018. Last updated on March 11th, 2022 Skip to Recipe

 - Add in any of the additional ingredients to make your matcha magical!

-- Mix in a blender on low to medium or use a whisk to combine fully.
-Should take about 3 minutes.
+- Mix in a blender on low to medium or use a whisk for about 3 minutes until fully combined.